David-The-Programmer/create-go-backend/README.md

 The `.vscode` folder and the `.devcontainer.json` file can be deleted if VSCode would not be used as the editor of choice.

 ## TODOS
-- [ ] DOC: Document on the different prompts that the user will encounter (folder path & module path) and let the user know how to respond to such prompts
-    - [ ] For folder path, use absolute folder paths, able to use tilde(~) notation for user home directory
-    - [ ] For module path, follow the go module naming convention: https://go.dev/doc/modules/managing-dependencies#naming_module
-- [ ] FIX: Allow for use of dot notation to indicate use of current directory for project folder path, currently only supports absolute paths
 - [ ] Compatibility of `Dockerfile` and `compose.yml` with `.devcontainer.json` (maybe a separate way to make sure vscode uses workspace specific configs, lang version and extensions?)
 - [ ] Running `go mod init` via the docker container instead of on the local system to ensure go version in `go.mod` file matches the go version in `Dockerfile`?
 - [ ] Automated tests to ensure script creates project folder properly (including `docker compose up --watch`?)